Ruvyrom/Ruvomain-Protocol/README.md

 Professional-grade infrastructure forsystem optimization.
 Replace heavy middleware with a native, audited Bash + jq pipeline.
 Fully compatible with Canta/UAD JSON lists out of the box.</em>
 </p>
 <p>
-<em>« I'm not imposing anything on you: I provide infrastructure, you bring yourdata, and you execute code that you can read. »</em>
+<em>« I'm not imposing anything on you: I provide infrastructure, you bring your data, and you execute code that you can read. »</em>
 </p>
 </div>